 Center Square Golf Course

-Current status (December 21, 2017) - At its July 19 Business Meeting the Board of Supervisors approved a Stipulation Agreement for a proposed development at this property.
+Current status (April 19, 2018) - In July 2017 the Board of Supervisors approved a Stipulation Agreement for a proposed development at this property.
 The Stipulation Agreement may be viewed here.
-At its December 20 Business Meeting the Board of Supervisors approved an Addendum to the Stipulation Agreement, and the Addendum may be viewed here.
-Preliminary Plans have been submitted to the Township, and the project will be reviewed at upcoming meetings of the Worcester Township Planning Commission.
-Please visit the meeting page for Planning Commission meeting dates, meeting packets and other information.
+In December 2017 the Board of Supervisors approved an Addendum to the Stipulation Agreement, and the Addendum may be viewed here.
+Plans have been submitted to the Township, and may be viewed at the Township Building, Monday to Friday, 7:00am to 4:30pm.

 Center Point Zoning Ordinance